 Citations to research on Eastern Europe, Central Europe, and the former Soviet Union published in the US and Canada.
 [1990 - present]

 Indexes journal articles, books, dissertations, selected government publications, and online resources published in the US and Canada on East and Central Europe, Russia, and the former Soviet Union.
 Covers the more recent years of the print equivalent, American Bibliography of Slavic and East European Studies.

-This resource is proposed for cancellation due to budget reductions.
-The comment period is open through Friday, April 6.
-We invite you to submit comments via email to email@example.com or directly with your subject librarian.Universal Database of Russian National Bibliography (UDB-BIB) is a database of Russian national bibliographic periodicals (often called "letopisi").
+This resource was not renewed after July 1, 2018.
+For more information, please contact your subject librarian.Universal Database of Russian National Bibliography (UDB-BIB) is a database of Russian national bibliographic periodicals (often called "letopisi").
 [1966-2017]

 Search for citations from books, newspapers, journals, dissertation abstracts, musical scores, even maps, with a single keystroke.
 Effortlessly access over 2,000,000 Russian bibliographic citations in all disciplines from over 21,000 publishers, by year, author, subject, title, or by any keyword:

 Full-text access to over 1000 scholarly journals, including more than 2 million articles, from a wide range of disciplines.
 Current issues from journals (the most recent 3-5 years) are generally not available in JSTOR. [dates vary].

 Full text PDF articles from 442 humanities and social science journals and re-digitized documents pertaining to Central, Eastern and South-Eastern European topics. [dates vary]

 Online archive which provides access to full text PDF articles from 442 humanities and social science journals and re-digitized documents pertaining to Central, Eastern and South-Eastern European topics.